 Popular hair growth treatments for women today include laser hair growth therapy.
 However, there are no laser hair therapy clinical studies performed on women who are pregnant or breastfeeding.
 For this reason, you should not undergo laser hair growth therapy if you fall under one of the above two categories.

-If you feel as though your strands are still shedding away during pregnancy, you may have a vitamin or mineral deficiency.
+If you feel that your hair strands are still shedding away during pregnancy, you may have a vitamin or mineral deficiency.
 Consult your gynecologist and ask him or her about taking prenatal vitamins.
-Making sure your hormones are properly balanced with a blood test can also help.
+It can also help if you make sure your hormones are properly balanced with a blood test.